galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    > <comment-title> The extra files </comment-title>
 >    >
->    > The two additional files contain reference alkanes, reference spectral library, and sample metadata.
+>    > The two additional files contain **reference alkanes**, reference spectral library, and sample metadata.
 The list of alkanes with retention time and carbon number or retention index is used to compute the retention index of the deconvoluted peaks.
 The alkanes should be measured ideally in the same batch as the input sample collection.
 A reference spectral library (`.msp`) is used for identification of spectra.
 >    >
->    > The spectral library contains the recorded and annotated mass spectra of compounds which can be detected in the sample and confirmed via comparison with this library.
-The specific library is the in-house library of metabolite standards.
-Sample metadata corresponds to a table containing information about our samples.
+>    > The **spectral library** contains the recorded and annotated mass spectra of compounds which can be detected in the sample and confirmed via comparison with this library.
+The specific library is the in-house library of metabolite standards. **TODO**: what does it mean?
+>    >
+>    > **Sample metadata** corresponds to a table containing information about our samples.
 In particular, it contains sample name, type (QC, blank, sample, etc.), batch number, and injection order.
 >    {: .comment}
 >
 {: .hands_on}